Crockeard History, Family Crest & Coats of Arms

 The family of famed David "Davy" Crockett (1786-1836), American folk hero, frontiersman, soldier, and politician hailed from Ireland.

-Important Dates for the Crockeard family
+Early History of the Crockeard family

 This web page shows only a small excerpt of our Crockeard research.
 Another 83 words (6 lines of text) covering the years 1588, 1929, 1903, 1694 and 1715 are included under the topic Early Crockeard History in all our PDF Extended History products and printed products wherever possible.